Toktik-Team/toktik/README.md

 Now Recommend for [GuGoTik](https://github.com/GuGoOrg/GuGoTik) !

-[GuGoTik](https://github.com/GuGoOrg/GuGoTik) is next generation of TokTik.
+TokTik is no longer maintained and has no planned maintenance plans, please go to [GuGoTik](https://github.com/GuGoOrg/GuGoTik).
 GuGoTik respects and follows TokTik's workline, improving and optimizing almost every components from it and adding more features.
-For best expermental experience, please use GuGoTik instead of TokTik.
+For best expermental experience, please use [GuGoTik](https://github.com/GuGoOrg/GuGoTik) instead of TokTik.

 Please give both of us a star ~